Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 * Extended job search support if needed.
 * ehind the scenes, our advising team proactively reaches out to our company contacts, and will pass any opportunities along to our students to create connections with potential internship opportunities.

 Part-time students have 10 weeks after the end of the coding curriculum to secure an internship or join a full-time internship.
-During this time, if you have not yet coordinated your internship, you’ll check in with your advisor weekly, continue applying to jobs or internships, and work on coding projects or continued education independently to keep your skills sharp.
+During this time, if you have not yet coordinated your internship, you'll check in with your advisor weekly, continue applying to jobs or internships, and work on coding projects or continued education independently to keep your skills sharp.

-Once you’ve secured an internship, you’ll want to make sure we’re looped in so that we can credit it towards your graduation.
-Send an email to your advisor connecting them with your mentor or another appropriate representative at the company you’ll be interning with.
+Once you've secured an internship, you'll want to make sure we're looped in so that we can credit it towards your graduation.
+Send an email to your advisor connecting them with your mentor or another appropriate representative at the company you'll be interning with.
 They will need to confirm the start date of your internship and that they are able to comply with the requirements of the program (at least 150 total hours of coding-related experience, and an experienced developer mentor available to support you throughout the internship and answer your questions).
 In the event that you are pursuing a career that is not development, let your advisor know so that we can work with you to adjust these requirements accordingly.

 ## [Internship Eligibility](#internship-eligibility)